Growth Stage 1: The Nightmare Phase

 I highly recommend you speak to a business expert before you put yourself in this situation.

-The business growth cycle is a framework that outlines the standard stages that all businesses go through as they grow.
-It’s important to remember that rapid growth doesn’t come easy and will require a lot of hard work.
+The business growth cycle is a roadmap that every business follows as it grows.
+It’s important to remember that success doesn’t come overnight and will require hard work and determination.